 • Halfpipe

-According to ISF rules, 2 rounds are held for women and another 2 rounds for men and, from these 4 rounds, the 8 best women and the 16 best men will advance to the final.
-Finally, the sum of the judges' scores will determine the winner, evaluating speed, amplitude, balance and precision in landing.
+Per ISF rules, there are 2 rounds for women and 2 for men, with the top 8 women and top 16 men advancing to the final.
+Judges determine the winner based on speed, amplitude, balance, and landing precision.

 • Snowboard Cross